How to Naturally Treat Bipolar Disorder

 2.)
 Sleep

 People with bipolar disorder often struggle with sleep.
-In depressive episodes, one may find themselves experiences insomnia or sleeping too much.
-In manic episodes one may not feel much need for sleep at all. ¹⁴
+In depressive episodes, you may experience insomnia or sleeping too much.
+In manic episodes, you may not feel a need for sleep. ¹⁴

-An erratic sleep schedule can have a number of negative consequences to your life.
+An erratic sleep schedule can have several negative consequences to your life.
 Most notably, your ability to manage your moods. ¹⁵

-There are a few things you can do in order to ensure you’re getting a better night’s rest:
+There are a few things you can do to ensure you’re getting a better night’s rest:

 1. Sleeping on a schedule (going to sleep and getting up at regular hours)